 Can I grow an Olive Tree in a container?

 Yes.
 Growing Olive Trees in containers is perfectly fine.
-In fact, in some case it may be better for the tree to be planted in a container.
+In fact, in some case it may be better for the tree to be planted in a pot.
 This is because Olive Trees need to have good drainage, which is easily achieved in a container.
 When you plant your Olive, make sure the pot is quite big as your tree will grow a lot over the years, the last thing you want is to re-pot an olive tree you can’t move.
-Next, make sure you add some gravel (broken up pot will do) to the bottom of the pot to allow water to seep out.
+Next, make sure you add some grit or gravel (broken up pot will do) to the bottom of the pot to allow water to seep out.
 You’ll then need to add a loam based compost such as John Innes no.3.
 It may even be worth mixing in some grit with your compost to add a little extra drainage.
 You will however need to water your olive tree occasionally, even in winter.
 Especially if you want a chance of growing your own olives.

 Can I plant my Olive Tree in the ground?

 You can indeed plant your Olive Tree in the ground, however, it needs good drainage.
 It will also need a lot of room to grow as the trunk will expand a lot over the years.
 You can always dig up your tree and re-locate it however, it is best to leave your Olive Tree where it is.
 When you plant your Olive, dig a very large hole, at least 50% larger than you need.
 Then refill with a couple of inches of gravel or grit to add drainage.
 Then refill around your tree with a loam based compost.

 Growing your own olives in the UK is not an easy task, but it can be done.
 In fact, as long as your tree is kept watered (but well drained) you have a good chance in the UK.
 Olive Trees commonly grow fruit after 3 – 5 years.
 They need about 2 months in cold conditions to trigger the anthesis process.
 But remember, they need to be kept in as much sun as possible for the olive tree to start growing fruit.